 On the country’s eastern frontier with Rwanda and Uganda, lie the provinces of North and South Kivu.
 North and South Kivu are bordered to their east by the African Great Lakes of Lake Kivu and Lake Edward.
 It is a region of volcanoes, rich montane forests, and dramatic rivers.
 It is also the location of the Virunga National Park, a world heritage site which is one of only two remaining habitats for the endangered mountain gorilla.

-Unfortunately, D.R.C.'s natural riches have been overshadowed by nearly 20 years of continual instability of conflict.
+Unfortunately, D.R.C.'s natural riches have been overshadowed by nearly 20 years of continuous instability.
 For this reason, despite D.R.C.’s many attractions, very few tourists visit the country each year.

 MEET THE MASTER